It's going to be a short post today but an important one, so keep reading!

 Here's the link to the notice so you can read it straight from the horse's mouth, if you prefer.
 There are a couple other minor things on there as well, but we'll focus today on the 222s.

 Here's the link to the final rule, after being amended.
-This is the one to bookmark until you're fully used to the new process.
+Either bookmark this link or bookmark this page so you know what to do, until you get used to the new process.

 1. The Purchaser makes a copy of the form and mails it to the supplier.
 They keep the copy, and then log the receipt of each item on their copy, just as they would with the old 222s, and file it away.